URBREATH/15-minutes-city/README.md

 ```

 Parameters include bounding box, output folder, travel mode (always 'time'), category (usually 'all'), by (for us 'foot') and gate management flags.

+**bbox**: bounding box → defines the area of interest where the index is computed (specified as [lat_min, lon_min, lat_max, lon_max])
+**category**: service category for which the index is calculated (one of 8 categories ['marketgroc','restaurantcafe','education','health','postbank','park','entertainment','shop'] or 'all' for a combined score)
+**by**: mode of transportation considered (pedestrian or cycling, default = 'foot’ or 'bike')
+**weight**: measurement criterion  → criterion used for accessibility computation (time or distance)
+**clip_layer_path**: boundary polygon → polygon used to limit or clip the area of interest (e.g., administrative borders, district boundaries..)
+**outputPath**: output folder → folder where output files and results will be stored
+**gate_path**:  gate folder → folder where gates are places in case of external gates
+**city_name**: name of the city for which the index is calculates

 Read using the read_param function, which preserves key case and converts Python literals.